Registration for Summer Courses starts March 24.

-Payment is due for the class by the first day of the class for all classroom-based courses or students will be dropped from the course.
+For classroom-based courses, payment in full is due by the first day of the class; otherwise, the student will be dropped from the course.

 There are three types of summer housing available.
 The first being only for May Term, and beyond that housing is available nightly, weekly, or for the entire summer, depending on your needs.
 Space is limited.